apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-datanode-k8s/README.md

 ### Usage

-  1. Find the IP of your `kube-dns` name server that resolves pod and service host names in your k8s cluster.
+  1. Find the service IP of your `kube-dns` of your k8s cluster.
      Default is 10.96.0.10.
 It will be supplied below as the `clusterDnsIP` parameter.
 Try this command and find the IP value in the output:

   ```
-  $ kubectl get services --all-namespaces | grep kube-dns
+  $ kubectl get svc --all-namespaces | grep dns
-  kube-system   kube-dns 10.96.0.10 <none> 53/UDP,53/TCP 117d
   ```

   2. Optionally, find the domain name of your k8s cluster that become part of